ZavierHenry/SRTV/README.md

 ## Demoing/Debugging

 There are demo/debug options avaiable to show to output of the SRTV bot.
-Those options will be found in DEVELOPMENT.md
+Those options will be found in [the development file](DEVELOPMENT.md).

 ## Contributions